ch9nuk9/wbfm/README.md

 This is the most complicated step, and I recommend that you create a bash script.
 An example can be found at:

-/DLC_for_WBFM/scripts/0-create_new_project-EXAMPLE.sh
+/DLC_for_WBFM/scripts/0-create_new_project-windows-EXAMPLE.sh

 Speed: Fast

-Output: new project folder with the date, with 4 numbered subfolders
+Output: new project folder with project_config.yaml, and with 4 numbered subfolders

 ### Segmentation